-- Discussion: Share your thoughts and questions in class, Volunteer answers to others' questions, Volunteer to respond to the weekly presentation's debates - · Commenting on group's presentation

-Students are expected to contribute to commenting to the groups' debate presentation.
+- Discussion: Be open-minded, share your thoughts and questions in class, volunteer answers to others' questions, volunteer to respond to the weekly presentation's debates - Commenting on group's presentation Students are expected to contribute to commenting on the groups' debate presentation.
+Attendance - Attendance is mandatory.
+It is the university policy attendance alone carries no marks but it plays a role in the final participation marks.
+Turn off your mobile phones during our weekly debate presentations.

-• Attendance